 Margaret Heffernan, a former CEO and speaker, suggests that we “dare to disagree … that we care enough to create conflict” … that we encourage people to challenge our own ideas and that through this process we come up with better results.

-Here are some things to consider when you do decide to disagree:
+Here are 10 things to consider when you do decide to disagree at work:

 - Don’t use hostile language.
 Use words that are calm and objective.

 - Be sure you clearly understand the topic.
 You may not agree with something because you don’t have full understanding or information.
 Ask for clarification on certain points if you need it.

 - Depersonalize by wording your disagreement so that the focus isn’t on the person you’re disagreeing with, but rather on what that person is saying.

 - Don’t disagree with every point.
 You will be seen as more agreeable if you give in on smaller points.

 - Neutralize by keeping your comments positive.
 Avoid using “always” and “never” in your statements.
 Consider starting your disagreement with, “I think we can agree that ….”

 - Be respectful by using disarming words, such as, “I’ve noticed something different, probably because I have different experiences …” or “It seems we have different views.
 Could I explain where I am coming from?”

 - Don’t use the phrase “I understand, but ….”
 This phrase has been misused so much, it means I don’t really care what you think.
 Instead, try, “I can see” or “I can tell.”

 - Don’t use the phrase “I’m sorry” unless you’re actually apologizing for something.